Francis Pott (composer): Life

 For many years Pott was John Bennett Lecturer in Music at St Hilda's College, Oxford.
-In 2001 he was appointed administrative and academic Head of the London College of Music, one of the eight Schools within the University of West London.
-He later became Head of both Composition and Research Development in Music, Media and Creative Technologies, and in February 2007 was appointed to the University's first Chair of Composition, a position which he still occupies despite taking partial retirement in 2018.
+In 2001 he was appointed administrative and academic head of the London College of Music, one of the eight schools within the University of West London.
+He later became head of both composition and research development in music, media and creative technologies, and in February 2007 was appointed to the university's first Chair of Composition.
+He occupied this post until his retirement on 31 August 2023.
+The University of West London will formally confer upon Pott the title professor emeritus at its graduation ceremonies in November 2023.
+Pott is now devoting substantially more time to composition.

 Pott has received many national awards as a composer and in 1997 gained first prize in the second S. S. Prokofiev International Composing Competition in Moscow.
 In the 2004 Barlow International Composition Award (USA) he was placed second out of a global entry by 362 composers, receiving an honorable mention.
 In both 2006 and 2011 he was a nominated as a finalist in the choral section of the BASCA Annual Composer Awards in London.
 In 2020 he was announced as recipient of the Medal of the Royal College of Organists - its highest award - in recognition of distinguished achievement as a composer of organ and sacred choral music.

 In February 2008 Pott was a keynote speaker alongside James MacMillan and Jonathan Harvey at the Contemporary Music and Spirituality conference convened at the South Bank Centre in London by Robert Sholl for the London College of Music, in association with the Royal Musical Association.

 Pott has appeared frequently as a two-piano duo recitalist with Jeremy Filsell and Roger Owens.
 He is writing an extended critical study of the works of the Russian composer Nikolai Medtner, on whose music he is an authority.
 His existing publications in prose include a chapter on his own music in the book 'Contemporary Music and Spirituality', edited by Robert Sholl and Sander van Maas (Routledge, London & New York, 2016; ISBN 978-1-4094-4058-1).

 Pott lives near Winchester in Hampshire.
 His two adult children have both followed in his musical footsteps.